Electric scooters are now disrupting wrists, elbows and heads

-What started out as a typical sunny day in San Diego for Pat Brogan ended with a visit to the hospital.
+What started out as a typical sunny day in San Diego for Pat Brogan ended with a trip to the hospital.

 "I blew through three intersections and luckily didn't get hit," she said.
 "I'm now going 25 mph heading toward six lanes of traffic."